rethinkdb/www/_posts/2016-05-17-horizon-release.md

 # Community participation

 During the earliest stages of our work on Horizon, we invited members of the RethinkDB community to participate and provide feedback.
-As interest increased, we opened the project up to more users.
-The number of participants in the private preview grew to over 1700 prior to today's launch.
+The developer preview amassed well over 1,700 contributors testing, building, and adding features to Horizon prior to today's launch.
 The feedback and code contributions we received from those users helped drive Horizon development, shaping the project's feature set and developer ergonomics.

 We're opening Horizon up to everyone today so that more people can get involved and join the community.
 We're eager to hear your feedback and feature requests.
 There are several places where you can reach us and other members of the
 community:

-* [The Horizon.io website][horizon.io]
+* The [Horizon.io website][horizon.io]
-* [The official Horizon forum][forum]
+* The official [Horizon forum][forum]
-* [The Horizon repo and issue tracker on GitHub][repo]
+* The [Horizon project][repo] and issue tracker on GitHub
-* [The #horizon channel in our RethinkDB Slack group][slack]
+* The #horizon channel in our [RethinkDB Slack group][slack]
-* [The @horizonjs Twitter account][twitter]
+* Follow us on Twitter: [@horizonjs][twitter]

 We're looking forward to working with you as we continue our effort to advance the realtime web.